Sruthin86/Playwright/README.md

 ```

 ### Pytest Fixtures

+#### Scopes
-* function - This is the default scope.
+* `function` - This is the default scope.
 The fixture setup and teardown is performed for each test function that requests it.
-* class - The fixture setup and teardown is performed once per test class.
+* `class` - The fixture setup and teardown is performed once per test class.
 Even if multiple test functions within the test classe, the fixture setup/teardown will only be performed once.
-* module - The fixture setup and teardown is performed once per module.
+* `module` - The fixture setup and teardown is performed once per module.
 If you have multiple test functions within a module requesting the same fixture, the fixture setup/teardown will be performed once.
-* package - The fixture setup and teardown is performed once per package.
+* `package` - The fixture setup and teardown is performed once per package.
 No matter how many tests request the fixture, the fixture setup/teardown will only be performed once.
-* session - The fixture setup and teardown is performed only once per session, regardless of the number of tests requesting it.
+* `session` - The fixture setup and teardown is performed only once per session, regardless of the number of tests requesting it.
 A session is simply a single Pytest executed run.

 ## Setup Commands (TODO - Convert this to an ansible script)